jschmuller/sdk-js/docusaurus/docs/api/axios-resources.md

 - [AvFilesDeliveryApi](#avfilesdeliveryapi)
 - [AvSettingsApi](#avsettingsapi)

-Each pre-defined resource has two exports.
-The class and an instance.
-The class will follow the pattern `AvUserApi` and the instance will be `avUserApi`.
-In other words, the class is uppercase while the instance is lowercase.
+Each pre-defined resource has two export -- the class and an instance.
+The class name follows the pattern `AvUserApi` and the instance follows `avUserApi`.
+In other words, the class is in bumpy case (InitialCapsForCompoundWordsIncludingTheFirstWord) and the instance is in dromedary case (initialCapsForCompoundWordsExceptForTheFirstWord).

-Use the class if you need to extend functionality.
-Otherwise import the instance to hit the ground running.
+Use the class to extend functionality.
+Otherwise, import the instance to hit the ground running.
 Follow [our guide](https://availity.github.io/sdk-js/recipes/httpRequest) for more information on creating your own endpoint.

 ### AvUserApi